-#132 is a medium-sized bear and in early summer, her coat is dark blonde to light brown and shaggy.
+#132 is a large female.
+In early summer, her coat is dark blonde to light brown and shaggy.
 In the fall, her coat is brown with some grizzled fur on her head and shoulders.
-Her ears are light tipped and lean slightly forward.
-Her face is easily distinguished from other bears by the inverted V or chevron pattern of fur on her forehead.
+Her ears are faintly light tipped and lean slightly forward.
+Her face is distinguished from other bears by the inverted V or chevron pattern of fur on her forehead.

 Like #171, this bear was a frequent user of Brooks River for many years, yet didn't attract much attention from bear watchers until she returned in the fall of 2014 with three cubs in tow.
-In July and fall she fishes throughout Brooks River.

 Until she arrived at Brooks River with cubs, she appeared to be somewhat habituated to people and would often walk by anglers in the lower river.
 Her behavior was noticeably different with cubs.
 Instead of tolerating people, she often avoided them.
-Bears posses the ability to change their behavior to best fit the circumstances.
+Bears possess the ability to change their behavior to best fit the circumstances.
 In this case #132 may have altered her behavior, because she viewed people as a potential threat or competitor.